mrkrd/matlab_wrapper/README.rst

 .. image:: https://zenodo.org/badge/24233/mrkrd/matlab_wrapper.svg
    :target: https://zenodo.org/badge/latestdoi/24233/mrkrd/matlab_wrapper

-*matlab_wrapper* allows you to use MATLAB directly from your Python scripts and an interactive shell.
-MATLAB session is started in the background and appears as a regular Python module.
+With *matlab_wrapper* you can easily talk to MATLAB from your Python scripts and an interactive shell.
+MATLAB session is started in the background and appears as a regular Python object.

-**Warning**: *matlab_wrapper* is maintained, but not actively developed.
+**Info**: *matlab_wrapper* is maintained, but not actively developed.

 Usage